Hurdy-gurdy: History

 During the Renaissance, the hurdy-gurdy was a very popular instrument (along with the bagpipe) and the characteristic form had a short neck and a boxy body with a curved tail end.
 It was around this time that buzzing bridges first appeared in illustrations.
 The buzzing bridge (commonly called the dog) is an asymmetrical bridge that rests under a drone string on the sound board.
 When the wheel is accelerated, one foot of the bridge lifts from the soundboard and vibrates, creating a buzzing sound.
 The buzzing bridge is thought to have been borrowed from the tromba marina (monochord), a bowed string instrument.

 During the late Renaissance, two characteristic shapes of hurdy-gurdies developed.
 The first was guitar-shaped and the second had a rounded lute-type body made of staves.
 The lute-like body is especially characteristic of French instruments.

 By the end of the 17th century changing musical tastes demanded greater polyphonic capabilities than the hurdy-gurdy could offer and pushed the instrument to the lowest social classes; as a result it acquired names like the German Bauernleier 'peasant's lyre' and Bettlerleier 'beggar's lyre'.
 During the 18th century, however, French Rococo tastes for rustic diversions brought the hurdy-gurdy back to the attention of the upper classes, where it acquired tremendous popularity among the nobility, with famous composers writing works for the hurdy-gurdy.
-The most famous of these is Nicolas Chédeville's Il pastor Fido, attributed to Vivaldi.
+The most famous of these is Nicolas Chédeville's Il pastor Fido, published under the name Antonio Vivaldi.
 At this time the most common style of hurdy-gurdy developed, the six-string vielle à roue.
 This instrument has two melody strings and four drones.
 The drone strings are tuned so that by turning them on or off, the instrument can be played in multiple keys (e.g., C and G, or G and D).

 During this time the hurdy-gurdy also spread further to Central Europe, where further variations developed in western Slavic countries, German-speaking areas and Hungary (see the list of types below for more information on them).
 Most types of hurdy-gurdy were essentially extinct by the early twentieth century, but a few have survived.
 The best-known are the French vielle à roue, the Hungarian tekerőlant, and the Spanish zanfoña.
-In Ukraine, a variety called the lira was widely used by blind street musicians, most of whom were purged by Stalin in the 1930s (see Persecuted bandurists).
+In Ukraine, a variety called the lira was widely used by blind street musicians, many of whom were persecuted by Stalin during the Great Purge in the 1930s.